Educorreia932/FEUP-LPOO/docs/README.md

 ### Architectural Pattern

 For easier development of the game, we implemented the MVC (Model–View–Controller) design pattern, with the following division.
-- **Model** - Stores all of the data structure of the game and its current state.
+- **Model** - Stores all of the lpoo.pokemonascii.data structure of the game and its current state.
 - **View** - Handles the interaction with the user, be it input, by pressing the keyboard's keys, or be it output, by a graphical interface that represents the game.
 - **Controller** - Coordinates and processes all the changes that occur.